 DIVISION 02: PROFESSIONAL PHOTOGRAPHY

 Unlike Division 1 entrants, Division 2 entrants can enter up to 3 entries in a single class; up to 3 entries per entrant.
 No exceptions.
 Entrants submitting more than 3 entries risk disqualification of all entries.
 Except as noted, each of the classes listed below include all forms of photography (black & white or color from either film or digital sources).
 Adjudication of each class will focus on the quality and artistic merit, not the format or mounting.
 This is a new division and there are some changes in mounting requirements.
 For more information, please see the Photography FAQ section of the Exhibitor Guide.

-02 Landscape – includes scenic, horizon, sunset, geographical, climatological, aurora borealis
+- 02 Landscape – includes scenic, horizon, sunset, geographical, climatological, aurora borealis and intimate landscapes.

 - 03 Portraits – Includes formal and candid photos of people or pets

 - 04 Wildlife (non-captive) – Includes animals, fish, and birds in the wild as the major focus.

-05 Digital and or Graphic Art – heavily enhanced or manipulated images, advertising, digital art.
-May include text and graphics, however must not identify the entrant as a visual element in the photo.
+- 05 Digital and or Graphic Art – heavily enhanced or manipulated images, advertising, digital art.
+May include text and graphics, but cannot identify the entrant as a visual element in the photo.